Be a PAL Mentor

 Reasons to take part

-- develop the soft skills employers look for through planning, organising, time management and liaising with students and staff
+- develop the soft skills employers look for through planning, organising, time management and relationship-building

 - be equipped with mentoring and facilitation techniques